Primary Practice Contact: David Slaughter

 Construction Surety in Utah

+Surety bonds are essentially a three-party contract, entered into by the contractor, the surety, and the owner.
 Although construction surety bonds are fairly standard in the industry, many people—even those in the industry—do not fully understand bonds and their distinctions from insurance.
-A surety bond is a guarantee that the contractor will perform the stated obligation.
 The three primary types of construction surety bonds include:

-- Bid bonds—a guarantee that the contractor, or “principal” will honor the bid submitted, and, if awarded the contract, the contractor will sign all contract documents.
-The contractor and its surety may be sued under the surety bid bond for refusing to honor his or her bid, and can be liable for additional costs the owner incurs due to re-letting the bid (usually the difference between the low bid and the second low bid).
+- Bid bonds — a guarantee that the contractor, or “principal”, will honor the bid submitted, and, if awarded the contract, the contractor will sign all contract documents.
+The contractor and its surety may be sued under a bid bond for refusing to honor its bid, and can be liable for additional costs the owner incurs due to re-letting the bid (usually the difference between the low bid and the second low bid).

-- Performance bonds—a guarantee that the contractor will complete the contract’s terms, including price and time.
-Should the contractor default, or be terminated for default by the owner, the surety can be called upon to complete the contract, whether through a completion contractor, selecting a new contractor to work with the owner, or allowing the owner to complete the remaining work with the surety paying the costs.
+- Performance bonds — a guarantee that the contractor will complete the contract’s terms, including price and time requirements.
+Should the contractor default, or be terminated for default by the owner, the surety can be called upon to complete the contract, whether through a completion contractor, selecting a new contractor to work with the owner, or allowing the owner to complete the remaining work at the surety costs.

-- Payment bonds—a guarantee that all suppliers and subcontractors will be paid by the contractor.
-Suppliers and subcontractors can all sue under a payment bond.
+- Payment bonds — a guarantee that certain suppliers and subcontractors will be paid by the contractor.

-Contractor bonds may assume many titles: completion bonds, supply contract bonds, construction contract bonds, supply bonds and labor and materials bonds.
-In a privately funded project, a surety bond can help create a smooth transition from construction financing to permanent financing, ensuring completion of the project.
-When the contractor is working on a public project, a surety bond supports contractor prequalification, payment protection for subcontractors and suppliers, and protection for the public regarding completion of the contract.
-Surety bonds are, essentially, a three-party contract, entered into by the contractor, the surety and the owner.
+Contractor bonds may assume many titles: completion bonds, supply contract bonds, construction contract bonds, supply bonds, and labor and materials bonds.
+On a privately funded project, a surety bond can help create a smooth transition from construction financing to permanent financing by ensuring completion of the project.
+On a public project, a surety bond supports contractor prequalification, provides payment protection for subcontractors and suppliers, and provides protection for the public regarding completion of the contract.

 Differences Between Insurance and Surety Bonds